 WIPO was established by the WIPO Convention in 1967 with a mandate from its member states to promote the protection of IP throughout the world through cooperation among states and in collaboration with other international organizations.

 WIPO will take one student.
-Transnational Law is a prerequisite.
+An international law distribution course is a requirement.
 A course in intellectual property law is not required.
 French or Spanish language skills would be an asset, but is not required.

 To learn more about the World Intellectual Property Organization, please visit their website.